All Within Reach

 The ultimate in performance and technology

 Pro-level handlebars never have been so affordable, or attractive.
 Our Service Course lineup has been redesigned based on feedback from fitters and pro riders.
 The result is the Service Course 80, a bar that provides pro-level fit, durability and performance at a price that won’t break your budget.

-The Service Course 80 provides comfortable and efficient positions on the tops or hoods or that aero and efficient position in the drops.
-The bar allows a neutral wrist position on the drops and a flat brake hood transition for the athlete even while riding with a more upright position.
+The Service Course 80 provides comfortable and efficient positions on the tops, hoods or that aero and efficient position in the drops.
+It allows a neutral wrist position in the drops and a flat brake hood transition even while riding in a more upright position.
 This minimizes the need for up-rotated bars.
 The bar’s drops are angled outward by 4 degrees to reduce wrist strain.